 COVID-19 is a viral illness that causes fever and respiratory symptoms (dry cough, pneumonia, shortness of breath) in infected patients.
 The virus is highly transmissible between persons; it may not produce symptoms for 14 days after being infected.
 The World Health Organization has declared COVID-19 to be a global pandemic.
 It is important to take precautions such as social distancing and practicing rigorous hand hygiene to protect yourself and stop spread of the disease.

-As of September 22, 2021, you will need to provide proof of vaccination to access certain businesses and settings.
-Access the Ontario Vaccine Portal to book vaccine and/or review the process for obtaining a certificate of proof of vaccination.
-Otherwise, have your photo health card ready, and click below to log in and download a copy of your enhanced vaccination certificate with a QR code:
+As of March 14, 2022 mandatory vaccination policies ended in all settings including hospitals, longterm care homes, schools, and child-care settings.
+You no longer need to provide proof of vaccination but we recommend completion of COVID-19 vaccination series for all patients (unless exempted).
+Access the Ontario Vaccine Portal to book vaccine.
+Have your photo health card ready, and click below to log in and download a copy of your enhanced vaccination certificate with a QR code:

 VACCINE QUESTIONS and COUNSELLING